-(1) Includes the Outstanding 2012 Bonds, the Outstanding 2014 Bonds, the Outstanding 2016 Bonds, the Outstanding 2017A-2 Bonds, the Outstanding 2020A-1 Bonds, the Outstanding 2021A-1 Bonds and 2023 Bonds only; the County and the Authority have other outstanding indebtedness.
+(1) Includes the Outstanding 2012 Bonds, the Outstanding 2014 Bonds, the Outstanding 2016 Bonds, the Outstanding 2017A-2 Bonds, the Outstanding 2020A1 Bonds, the Outstanding 2021A-1 Bonds, the Outstanding 2023 Bonds and 2025 Bonds only; the County and the Authority have other outstanding indebtedness.
 See APPENDICES A and B hereto for additional debt and other financial information related to the County and the Authority.
 Totals may not add due to rounding.
+Bond year 2025 totals includes the full fiscal year payments.